raghavtalwar/Red-Team-Operations/66 - Blue Team/Registry Forensics.md

 -----
 ## Shimcache / AppCompatCache
+- Shimming an executable to make it compatible with newer version of Windows

 **Location of ShimCache Database:** `Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\AppCompatCache`
 - Entries will be pulled from here.
 Size for *Maximum ShimCache entries* on newer > Windows 2008 and above > 1024 entries
 - There can be multiple ControlSet having their own ShimCache DB.